-There's just something so innocent about a little kid playing in a sandbox.
-I mean, there's nothing sweeter than a tiny human who needs nothing more than some sand and a plastic bucket to be happy, right?
-It's hard to imagine that this simple form of entertainment could be hazardous to a child's health — but the truth of the matter is, if they're playing in store-bought sand, they might be exposed to some serious toxins.
+It's hard to imagine this simple form of entertainment could be hazardous to a child's health — but the truth of the matter is, if they're playing in store-bought sand, they might be exposed to some serious risks.

 When purchasing a bag of sandbox sand, you may just be exposing your kid to toxic ingredients, namely microcrystalline silica.
-Commonly, playground sand is made from quartz rock, which is why many of these bags-o-fun are slapped with a Proposition 65 label warning of the health hazard contained within.
-But how does a romp in play sand come with serious health consequences for your youngster?
+Commonly, playground sand is made from quartz rock, which is why many of these bags o' fun are slapped with a California Proposition 65 label warning of the health hazard contained within.

 Recognize the health hazards

 As any parent can attest, sandbox sand is dusty and dirty.
-Unfortunately, "as children play, sand becomes airborne and inhaled," explains Nick Cicone, of Kid Safe Sand.
-When these tiny particles of silica lurking in sandbox sand enter your youngster's lungs, the results can equal serious health hazards for your little one.
+Unfortunately, "as children play, sand becomes airborne and inhaled," explains Nick Cicone of Kid Safe Sand.
+When these tiny particles of silica lurking in sandbox sand enter your kid's lungs, it can cause serious illness.

-According to the Centers for Disease Control and Prevention (CDC), breathing in the tiny carcinogen can lead to silicosis, an irreversible disease, as well as lung cancer, airway diseases and pulmonary tuberculosis.
+According to the Centers for Disease Control and Prevention, breathing in the tiny carcinogen can lead to silicosis, an irreversible disease, as well as lung cancer, airway diseases and pulmonary tuberculosis.
 Exposure to these compounds may also be related to the development of chronic renal disease, development of autoimmune disorders and also have other bad health outcomes.
-And, although no studies have been conducted specifically relating to children's play spaces, the Environmental Protection Agency warns that exposure to silica is bad news, regardless of the source.
+The Environmental Protection Agency warns that exposure to silica is bad news regardless of the source.

 Discover safe sandbox sand